sigmf/SigMF/sigmf-spec.md

    definition can be in user documentation or within the code its self, though explicit documentation is RECOMMENDED.

-SigMF Compliant Applications MAY work with non-compliant Schema or Recordings, but such operation is NOT guaranteed or implied.
+Compliant applications are NOT REQUIRED to support Non-Compliant Datasets or Virtual Datasets, but it is RECOMMENDED that they parse the respective metadata fields in the `gloabl` object to provide descriptive messages to users regarding why the files are not supported.
 Support for SigMF collections is OPTIONAL for SigMF compliant applications, however it is RECOMMENDED that applications implementing SigMF make use of collections when appropriate for interoperability and consistency.

 ## Citing SigMF